 Scholarships for International Students

 The best way to reduce your academic costs in Belgium is through scholarships.
-These are offered primarily by Belgian universities, the Belgian government, and various external organizations.
-These scholarships can cover either a portion or, in some cases, the full amount of your tuition and academic expenses.
-Below are five Belgian universities and their key scholarship offerings:
+These are offered by Belgian universities, the Belgian government, and various external organizations.
+Depending on the scholarship, support can cover part of tuition, the full tuition fee, living costs, or other study-related expenses.
+Below are five Belgian institutions and examples of scholarship offerings:

 Part-time Work for International Students

 Popular part-time jobs for students include working in cafes, retail stores, or administrative roles at universities.
-These jobs offer flexibility, making it easier to balance work and studies.
+These jobs offer flexibility, making it easier to balance work and studies, but students should always make sure their work schedule complies with residence-permit rules and does not interfere with their studies.

-With this cost breakdown, living and studying in Belgium can seem manageable with the right planning.
-Belgian universities offer excellent scholarship opportunities, and combining these with part-time work and affordable living options can ease financial stress.
-So, whether it’s the University of Antwerp or Ghent University, applying to these institutions while managing your resources can help you save a lot!
+With this cost breakdown, living and studying in Belgium can be manageable with the right planning.
+Belgian universities offer scholarship opportunities, and combining these with part-time work and affordable living options can ease financial stress.
+So, whether you are considering the University of Antwerp, Ghent University, or another Belgian institution, applying to these universities while managing your resources carefully can help you save a lot.

 We hope that this article on the Cost of Studying and Living in Belgium for International Students was helpful.
 Make sure to also check out the Belgium Study Guide and Available Programs in Europe!